aniket402/FirstProject_Keras/README.md

 ## Flow of code in keras

-1. Create Model - We have used keras sequential model.
+1. Create model - We have used keras sequential model.
 2. Add layers and define the architecture.
 4. Compile
 5. Fit